Jarraro/Context-aware-VR-using-BLE-beacons/README.md

-# context-aware-vr-using-ble-beacons
+# Context aware VR using BLE beacons
-The repository contains the Android project as well as Unity project used in the Paper "Context aware VR using BLE beacons"
+The repository contains the Android project as well as Unity project developed for the Paper "Context aware VR using BLE beacons".